All Episodes

 You got the whole Uranium One deal.

-Then you've got Hillary deleting 33,000 emails, bleach bidding the computers involved in this, hammer smashing according to reports, BlackBerries and iPhones, and then sending the FBI devices without SIM cards, which render them useless.
+Then you've got Hillary deleting 33,000 emails, bleach-bitting the computers involved in this, hammer-smashing, according to reports, BlackBerries and iPhones, and then sending the FBI devices without SIM cards, which render them useless.

-And what she did and and her IT guy smashing those hard drives.
+Then you've got the latest with Debbie Washington Schultz and what she did, and our IT guy smashing those hard drives.

 Then you've got James Comey.